 Celebrating Our History.
 Focused on the Future.

-Sempra Energy has nearly quadrupled its global market value since 1998, contributing more than $260 million to charitable causes and continuing to find innovative ways to best serve over 40 million consumers worldwide.
+Sempra Energy has contributed more than $260 million to charitable causes and continues to find innovative ways to best serve more than 40 million consumers worldwide.

 A History of Innovation